idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/PINSFVEnergyDiffusion.md

 ## Description

 This kernel implements a diffusion term for the fluid energy equation.
 The thermal conductivity is isotropic for this kernel.
-For anistropic diffusion, use the [PINSFVEnergyAnisotropicDiffusion.md] kernel.
+For anisotropic diffusion, use the [PINSFVEnergyAnisotropicDiffusion.md] kernel.

 \begin{equation}